 5. Build rapport with gym members

-This tip involves playing the long game, as it might not get you clients instantly, but over time, you’ll see it makes picking up clients much easier.
+This tip involves playing the long game, as it might not get you personal training customers instantly, but over time, you’ll see it makes picking them up much easier.

 The point is, you want to be the first name that comes to mind when any gym member even starts to consider talking to a personal trainer about anything at all.

 Whilst it might be tempting to try to turn each of these events into an opportunity to gain some consultation sessions, I urge you not to.
 Gym members will be pleasantly surprised that you weren’t pushy, and genuinely wanted to help them or have a conversation with them.

 Sit back, make friends with everybody, and you can wait for them to start coming to you, which I can assure you, is an awesome feeling.